 The bill establishes new requirements for courts in Alabama regarding the continuance of criminal and civil cases when parties are absent due to active duty in the National Guard or Armed Forces.
-Specifically, it mandates that a court must grant a continuance if the defendant, their attorney, the victim, or the prosecutor is absent due to military service.
-Additionally, if a witness is unavailable for the same reason, the court must also continue the case, provided certain conditions are met, including the witness being material and necessary, and a request for their testimony being submitted to the appropriate military authority.
+Specifically, it mandates that a court must grant a continuance if the defendant, their attorney, the victim, or the prosecutor is unavailable due to military service.
+Additionally, it allows for the continuance of a case if a witness is unavailable for the same reason, provided that the witness is deemed material and necessary, and that a request for their testimony has been submitted to the appropriate military authority.

 Statutes affected: Introduced: 12-25-32, 13A-5-40